 Finding a Top Financial Advisor Firm in White Plains, New York

 Are you in search of a financial advisor firm in White Plains, New York?
 SmartAsset’s rundown of the top firms in the area can help make your search much easier.
-The entries below each detail the firm’s minimum investments, investing strategies, typical clients and more.
-The financial advisor matching tool from SmartAsset provides a more tailored approach, as it can pair you with up to three financial advisors in your area based on your personal preferences.
+The entries below detail each firm’s minimum investments, investing strategies, typical clients and more.
+SmartAsset's financial advisor matching tool can also do the hard work for you, as it will connect you with up to three financial advisors in your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||The Portfolio Strategy Group, LLC Find an Advisor||$1,839,306,325||Varies based on account type|| || |

 |2||Tortoise Investment Management, LLC Find an Advisor||$1,071,259,509||No set account minimum|| || |

 |3||Matrix Asset Advisors, Inc. Find an Advisor||$814,137,000||Varies based on account type|| || |

 |4||Madison Advisory Services, Inc. Find an Advisor||$230,780,006||Varies based on account type|| || |

 Minimum AssetsVaries based on account type